Weekly reporting – what do you need? Confessions of a ‘Reports Geek’

 Weekly reporting is all about getting the most out of your Office 365 tenants.
 Whilst it’s easy to think of Office 365 as one technology, in practice there are various departments with vested interests in verifying adoption and usage, tracking ROI, and cross charges for licensing benefit greatly.

 The shift from daily reporting to weekly reporting is significant, and we’re going to use a medical analogy to highlight it here.
 Daily reporting is ‘staying alive’ checking your tenant’s vital statistics, ensuring tenant health, triaging any issues that threaten overall health.
 Weekly reporting is about ‘quality of life’, checking that the platform is optimized, putting in measures to ensure longevity.
 With weekly reporting, we’re looking to maximize the usage and productivity benefits from the tenant, driving adoption of new features and technologies.
 Efficient weekly reporting is likely to span a number of different areas, departments, and stakeholders, so it will greatly ease the pressure if you can minimize manual intervention by scheduling your reports.
-Radar Reporting has scheduling functionality that will automatically send reports to the appropriate technician or manager responsible for that technology, at the time, date, and interval of your choosing.
+Our Office 365 reporting tool has scheduling functionality that will automatically send reports to the appropriate technician or manager responsible for that technology, at the time, date, and interval of your choosing.

 The inventory report is a guide to what has been happening in the tenant from various sources, for example, subscriptions, connected mobile devices, key workload activities for Exchange, Skype, etc. This report should be used as a quick reference guide by managers and is best scheduled once per week to the IT management team.